qpfiffer/qpfiffer.com/README.md

 qpfiffer.com
 ============

-This is the Hakyll-powered code for the qpfiffer.com blog,
+This is the Hakyll-powered code for the qpfiffer.com blog.

 Installation
 ------------